yuliapoganyuko/advanced-mentoring/03_restful_api/03_self_check.md

 * Under- or over-fetching, which means that client cannot choose what fields to return
 * Often many requests need to be performed to get related data
 * When API is about commands and not resources, the resource-centric style can seem forced
+* In comparison to GraphQL: GraphQL allows clients to request only the data they need in a single query, making it more efficient for complex data requirements
+* Lack of Strict Standards
+* No Built-in Versioning
+* In comparison to gRPC: gRPC provides versioning support through Protocol Buffers
+* In comparison to SOAP: SOAP includes built-in versioning standards.

+In short:
+* REST is widely adopted, simple, and flexible, making it ideal for general-purpose web APIs with basic CRUD operations.
+* GraphQL is better for APIs with complex, client-specific queries.
+* gRPC is a great choice for high-performance, real-time communication.
+* SOAP remains useful in environments that require high security, strict standards, and legacy system compatibilit